Join us every Thursday, 3.30-4pm.

 Join us in the Music Gallery to hear performances and talks based on our musical instrument collection, including our 1772 Kirckman harpsichord.

-His first job was as an editorial assistant on the 1980 edition of The New Grove dictionary, since when he has produced many historical music editions, especially of English repertoire, for publishers including Faber Music and Oxford University Press, and in recent years, he has gained experience as a recording engineer and sound editor, composer and music-setter.
-He also enjoys part-time work as a dance accompanist at Bird College theatre school in South London and is the second organist at St Peter's Italian Church in Clerkenwell.
+His first job was as an editorial assistant on the 1980 edition of The New Grove Dictionary, since then he has produced many historical music editions, especially of English repertoire, for publishers including Faber Music and Oxford University Press.
+In recent years he has gained experience as a recording engineer and sound editor, composer and music-setter.
+He also enjoys part-time work as a dance accompanist at the Bird College Conservatoire for dance and musical theatre in south London, and is second organist at St Peter's Italian Church in Clerkenwell.

 Thursday 19 December – Performance by David Davies on the organ

 Hear Christmas music from the 17th to the 21st century on the chamber organ.
 The programme will include chorale preludes by Pachelbel and Bach, a Noel and variations by Daquin and a contemporary piece on 'Unto us is born a son" by Barry Ferguson.

 David Davies holds a PhD in marine geophysics from Cambridge University; he taught and researched at Cambridge and at the Massachusetts Institute of Technology and returned to London as Editor of Nature, the science journal.
 His final job was as Director of the Open College of the Arts.
 He studied organ with Gerald Hendrie and Simon Preston and conducting with Bryan Fairfax.
 He produced operas in Massachusetts and London (Blackheath Opera Workshop) and since retirement has been a village organist, founded and conducts Opera at Chilmark, and plays harpsichord continuo with Salisbury Baroque.